rohitk523/DocNest/docnest_backend/README.md

 24: I think its fixed
 25: current td is 26 lets see if it changes to 27
 26: printing task definition json file to see image changes.
+27: it was printing same thing trying one more step to change that

 /Users/rohitkale/Downloads/docnest-key-pair.pem